man90es/BDO-REST-API/README.md

 ```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-To build the binary, follow instructions [here](docs/buildingFromSource.md).

 ## Known bugs
 There is a number of bugs that the official BDO website has.
 This scraper does not do anything about them for the sake of simplicity, so your apps may need to use [workarounds](docs/brokenStuff.md).